mixmi-git/mixmi-profile-production/STYLE_GUIDE.md

   - Only visible when authenticated
   - Hidden for public/non-authenticated users
   - Provides context only for users editing their own profile
+  - Standard text formats:
+    - Spotlight: "Showcase your projects or amplify friends you collab with"
+    - Media: "Share your videos, music, and mixes"
+    - Shop: "Share your products, services, and token-gated content"

 ## Responsive Breakpoints